kiri-thornalley/kiri-thornalley.github.io/_pages/cv.md

 * Independently learnt to build an augmented app for Android using [Unity](https://unity.com/) and [Vuforia](https://www.ptc.com/en/products/vuforia) to accompany PhD thesis
 * Familiar with using Blender to create 2- and 3D animations as well as scientific illustration.
 See [Portfolio](/portfolio/)

-Soft Skills
+### Transferable skills
 * Able to present research with authority and coherence in spite of being the youngest at the event
 * Time management and prioritisation of tasks – using methods like Eisenhower Matrix.
 * Organisation and data management skills – PhD project generated ~200GB of data.
 * Team working and collaboration – organisation of The STEM Village Virtual Symposium
-* Problem solving skills
+* Problem solving skills - solving why simultations do run, debugging code, trouble shooting synthetic experiments
 * Leadership skills
-* Networking skills
+* Networking skills - beginning to build networks outside my current institution

 ## Publications #